Waits River Schoolhouse

-The Waits River School is a historic school building on Vermont Route 25 in the Waits River village of Topsham, Vermont.
+The Waits River School is a historic school building on Vermont Route 25 in the Waits River village of Topsham, Vermont, United States.
 Now a private residence, it was built in 1914 as a combination district school and Grange hall, serving in those roles until 1972 and 1953, respectively.
 It was listed on the National Register of Historic Places in 1988 for its Colonial Revival architecture and its importance in local educational history.

 Description and history

 The former Waits River School building is located in the rural village of Waits River (a short way west of the West Topsham United Methodist Church on the north side of Vermont Route 25).
 It is a two-story wood-frame structure with a hip roof and a clapboarded exterior.
-A 2 1/2-story gabled section projects from the centre of the front facade, with the main entrance at its base.
-The entry is slightly off-centre and is sheltered by a gabled porch supported by square posts.
+A 2 1/2-story gabled section projects from the center of the front facade, with the main entrance at its base.
+The entry is slightly off-center and is sheltered by a gabled porch supported by square posts.
 The exterior is relatively unadorned, its massing, slender corner moulding, and partial gable returns the only major indicators of its Colonial Revival style.
 The interior is more elaborate and is reflective of an evolutionary history dictated by changing state requirements for school building standards.